mjfrigaard/sharing-your-work/manuscript/02chapter.md

 We recommend R/RStudio because of the time saved by switching between software applications.
 For example, when I was in graduate school, I'd have *a minimum of five applications open* to do data analysis.
 I would be using Word to write, Stata for statistics, Excel to create tables, the browser for internet research, and Adobe Acrobat for reading PDFs.
 That means I needed to learn five different GUIs, each with their design characteristics.

-Each software application cost me valuable neurons whenever I had to switch between them (read more about attentional residue in the footnotes).
+Each software application cost me valuable neurons whenever I had to switch between them (read more about attentional residue in the appendix).
 With R/RStudio, I cut this number to two (RStudio and the browser).

-### RStudio gives us a better mental model
+### RStudio gives us a better mental model for data products

-The third reason is the design of the IDE itself.
+The second reason is the design of the IDE itself.
 RStudio is a complementary cognitive artifact, something described in [this article from David Krakauer](http://nautil.us/blog/will-ai-harm-us-better-to-ask-how-well-reckon-with-our-hybrid-nature),

 > "*[complementary cognitive artifacts are] certainly amplifiers, but in many cases, they're much, much more.
 They're also teachers and coaches...Expert users of the abacus are not users of the physical abacus—they use a mental model in their brain.
 And expert users of slide rules can cast the ruler aside having internalized its mechanics.
 Cartographers memorize maps, and Edwin Hutchins has shown us how expert navigators form near symbiotic relationships with their analog instruments.*"